benwr/benwr.github.io/_posts/2021-11-02-some_interesting_etymologies.md

 I find this especially interesting because people often seem to assume that the parts of the word "helicopter" are "heli-" and "-copter" (for example in the words "heli-pad" and "roflcopter"), as though it might have something to do with [Copts](https://en.wikipedia.org/wiki/Copts) ascending to the sun, when in fact it's about "helico-pters": flying helices.

+Thanks to Malo Bourgon and Benya Fallenstein for discussions that led me to look up some of these facts, and Katja Grace for editing help.